-MCA 31434, 7CHS [21760]

-Children in Film Saturday 1:00 - 2:40 PM

-This course will explore a wide range of challenges facing children around the world.
-Specifically, we'll look at the way these issues have been portrayed in films, past and present, both in fiction and in documentary.
-We'll consider the power of the medium of film to help us understand these issues, as well as its limitations.
+MCA 31434, 7CHS [21760] Children in Film Saturday 1:00 - 2:40 PM Kopp Hybrid Synchronous (In-person and Zoom) This course will explore a wide range of chal consider the power of the medium of film to help us understand these issues, as well as its limitations.
 Topics will include adult caregiving (or the lack of it); poverty; homelessness; substance abuse; domestic abuse; child labor; children in times of war; and children with special learning challenges (blindness; deafness; autism; emotional disorders, etc.).
 Even when the subject might seem at first glance gloomy, we'll find much to give us hope because these are, after all, movies about children and the possibilities for the future.
 Recommended for students with concentrations in Childhood Studies, Disabilities Studies, Social Welfare, Global Labor Studies, and Literary, Media, and Visual Arts.
 4 hrs.; 4 crs.
 (W)(U)